kristing40/Dog-Party2/dog-party/README.md

-##This project utilized HTML5, CSS, and responsive design to achieve the finished product.
+##This project utilized HTML5 and CSS to create the web page and media queries to achieve its responsive design.